oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 # Getting Ready for Open Source Day

 ## How To Get Started
-This document serves as a way to get you introduced to Oppia and also guides you to make your first change in Oppia’s codebase.
+Welcome to Oppia!
+This wiki page aims to provide a quick-start guide to Oppia and guide you in making your first changes to Oppia's codebase.
+For a longer, more comprehensive guide to getting started, please see our [full "Getting Started" page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up).

+Some background info about the project:
-* Oppia’s codebase sits in Github at https://github.com/oppia.
+* The Oppia codebase sits in Github at https://github.com/oppia.
 Some knowledge of Github would be useful to make changes to the repository.
-Take a look at the [Github guides](https://guides.github.com/activities/hello-world/) for a brief introduction to Github along with some common methods.
+Take a look at the [Github guides](https://guides.github.com/activities/hello-world/) for a brief introduction to Github along with some common methods!
 * AngularJS (v1) is used for Oppia's frontend.
-A nice youtube video tutorial can be found [here](https://www.youtube.com/watch?v=nO1ROKMjPqI&list=PLvZkOAgBYrsS_ugyamsNpCgLSmtIXZGiz), also for an outline of AngularJS you can take a look into this [short overview](https://egghead.io/articles/new-to-angularjs-start-learning-here) with pointers to other resources.
+A nice youtube video tutorial can be found [here](https://www.youtube.com/watch?v=nO1ROKMjPqI&list=PLvZkOAgBYrsS_ugyamsNpCgLSmtIXZGiz).
+For an outline of AngularJS, please see this [short overview](https://egghead.io/articles/new-to-angularjs-start-learning-here) with pointers to other resources.
 * If you are new to HTML, some useful tutorials are [Mozilla's guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) (which includes some practice assessments), as well as [this tutorial for beginners](http://htmldog.com/guides/html/beginner/).
-* New features often require backend work.
-The Oppia backend is written in Python 2.7.
+* Some new features will require backend work.
+Oppia's backend is written in Python 2.7.

 ## Setting Up Before Open Source Day

-### CLA
+### Sign the CLA

 Oppia is licensed under Apache v2.
 Please [sign the CLA](https://goo.gl/forms/AttNH80OV0) so that we can accept your contributions and redistribute the code you contribute under this license.

 Once you've done this, you'll receive a confirmation email which includes some suggestions for next steps!
 These are completely optional, but if time permits, it might not be a bad idea to try a [starter project](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#finding-something-to-do) to get familiar with the codebase and development workflow.

-### GitHub
+### Create a GitHub account

 To make code changes, you will require a Github account with 2 factor authentication set up.